the-incluseum/anti-oppressive-spaces/checklist.md

 lives.

 ![Screen capture of a radio list form field labeled 'Gender.'
 The only two options are 'Male' and 'Female.'
-Neither value is selected and an bright red alert appears that says 'Gender is required.'](images/gender-rdio.png) ![Screen capture of a text form field labeled 'Your gender.'](images/gender-diaspora.png)
+Neither value is selected and a bright red alert appears that says 'Gender is required.'](images/gender-rdio.png) ![Screen capture of a text form field labeled 'Your gender.'](images/gender-diaspora.png)